 New Jersey State Board of Examiners Credentials Review

-- Credentials review may be defined as an appeal submitted by an applicant regarding any adverse evaluation of credentials by the Office of Licensure and Credentials due to a licensure deficiency or noncompliance with a regulatory requirement.
+- Credentials review may be defined as an appeal submitted by an applicant regarding any adverse evaluation of credentials by the Office of Certification and Induction due to a licensure deficiency or noncompliance with a regulatory requirement.
 The Board does not waive requirements.
 Rather, it determines if the documentation presented by the applicant demonstrates a one to one relationship with the particular certification requirement(s) and/or warrants equitable relief.

 - An “adverse evaluation” does not involve questions of conduct, but, rather, of licensure deficiencies or noncompliance with regulations.
 Opportunity for credentials review includes, but is not limited to, the following circumstances:

 - An applicant appeals the decision of the examiner and, in the alternative, seeks the review of education and/or experience he/she believes is equivalent to the area(s) of deficiency.

 - An applicant appeals the decision of the examiner who does not accept certain coursework for issuance of a certificate.
 The examiner may have denied such study based on policy, practice or regulatory requirements.